Positive surface group representations in PO(p,q): Introduction

-\begin{remark} As a representation into $\OO(p,q)$, a group that also naturally acts on $\calF_{p-1}(\R^{p,q})$, is positive if and only if its projectivization is positive, all the results in this work hold also for positive representation in $\OO(p,q)$.
-The case where the image is in $\SO(p,q)$ is particularly interesting, since for those groups connected components of character varieties have been studied in detail with Higgs bundles techniques. \cite{ABC-IM}. \end{remark}
+and thus constitutes connected components. \end{cor} {Recall that the character variety $\Xi (\G,\PO(p,q))$ can be defined equivalently as the semialgebraic GIT quotient of the representation space $\Hom(\G,\PO(p,q))$ by the $\PO(p,q)$ action by conjugation \cite{RS, BIPPrsp}, or by the quotient of the subset $\Homr(\G,\PO(p,q))\subset \Hom(\G,\PO(p,q))$ consisting of reductive representations, on which the $\PO(p,q)$-action is separated \cite[S. 4.1]{APcomp}.} \begin{remark} A representation into $\OO(p,q)$\footnote{Observe that, when $p+q$ is odd, $\SO(p, q) = \PO(p, q)$ and $\OO(p, q) = \SO(p, q) \times \Z/2\Z$, but that things are more subtle when $p+q$ is even, and delicate liftability questions arise.}, a group that also naturally acts on $\calF_{p-1}(\R^{p,q})$, is $\T$-positive if and only if its projectivization is positive.
+In particular all the results in this work hold also for $\T$-positive representations in $\OO(p,q)$.
+The case where the image is in $\SO(p,q)$ is particularly interesting, since for those groups connected components of character varieties have been studied in detail with Higgs bundles techniques \cite{ABC-IM} (see Remark~\ref{rem.ht-components}). \end{remark}

+{Combining Corollary~\ref{cor.intro} with the work \cite[Theorem 7.6 and Proposition 7.13]{ABC-IM} we obtain that a conjugacy class of reductive representations $\rho:\G\to\SO(p,q)$ consists of $\Theta$-positive Anosov representations if and only if it belongs to one of the special connected components parametrized in \cite[Theorem 4.1]{ABC-IM}.
+This settles \begin{thm*}[cfr. {\cite[Section 7.2]{ABC-IM}}] Let $X$ be the choice of a Riemann surface structure on $S$.
+The subset of $\Xi (\G,\SO(p,q))$ consisting of conjugacy classes of reductive $\Theta$-positive Anosov representations is parametrized by